demisto/content/Packs/AWS_SystemManager/Scripts/AWSPackageUpgrade/README.md

-This is an AWS script that upgrades a package on the AWS EC2 instance.
+This is an AWS script that upgrades a package on the AWS EC2 instance using AWS Systems manager.

 ## Script Data